 The description and context of the Life Expectancy (WHO) data set can be found here.
 Data has been compiled from several different data sets into a final data set that represents health factors for 193 countries between the years of 2000-2015.

-Looking at the data, there are 2,938 observations and 22 variables that cover four broad factors: immunization-related, mortality, economic, and social. various social, economic, and health-related factors.
+Looking at the data, there are 2,938 observations and 22 variables that cover four broad factors: immunization-related, mortality, economic, and social.
 Each record in the data contains measurements for a single year within the country being measured.
+The maximum number of years (or data points) for a single country is sixteen.

 Exploratory Data Analysis